Tag: Tom Watson

 The below Parliamentary question was asked by Tom Watson on 2016-07-12.

-To ask the Minister for the Cabinet Office, how many officials of his Department are paid a private secretary allowance.
+To ask the Minister for the Cabinet Office, how many disabled members of staff in his Department are currently enrolled on the Accelerate talent programme.

 Ben Gummer